linomp/distance-tool-with-automation/README.md

     Torino<TAB>Palermo
     ```

-   _Note: from Excel you can export as tab-delimited .txt file_
+   _Note: from Excel you can export an .xlsx as a tab-delimited .txt file_